What is endometriosis?

 What causes endometriosis?

-The scientific community is still debating the true cause of pelvic endometriois.
+The scientific community is still debating the true cause of pelvic endometriosis.
 One widely accepted theory is “Retrograde Menstruation,” which posits that, during menstrual bleeding, blood with endometrial tissue gets into the pelvis and the abdomen.
 If not cleared by body's immune system, the endometrial tissue becomes implanted on the other organs (such as the ovaries).
 That tissue then “bleeds” under hormonal influence, causing pain during each menstrual cycle.

 Other theories, such as genetic predisposition to endometriosis, autoimmune dysfunction, environmental theory and others also exist.
 In reality, the development of pelvic endometriosis is probably the result of multiple mechanisms, including those mentioned above.